 Day 4 | Château de Chenonceau

-Spend the fourth day of this Loire Valley road trip at Chenonceau – an easy drive from Amboise – to visit Château de Chenonceau and its grounds.
-Château de Chenonceau is one of the Loire Valley’s most beautiful castles with a fairytale setting spanning in the River Cher.
+Spend the fourth day of this road trip Loire Valley at Chenonceau – an easy drive from Amboise – to visit Château de Chenonceau and its grounds.
+Château de Chenonceau is one of the Loire Valley’s most beautiful castles with a fairytale setting spanning the River Cher.